last72/csg2431at1st/README.md

 ## Database
 The SQL Database file is **movietalkat1.sql** and it's under **func** folder.
 Use import function in myphpadmin to demonstrate development environment.

-Create a new database called **movietalkat1** in phpMyAdmin and import the SQL.
+Remove previous **movietalkat1** in phpMyAdmin and import the SQL if you have it.

 ## Acknowledgments